Onoiro/python-project-50/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/705776fbe38db666259d/test_coverage)](https://codeclimate.com/github/Onoiro/python-project-50/test_coverage)

 ## Welcome to the "Detection of Differences"
-This CLI utility allows you to determine the differences of two *.json or *.yaml files.
+This CLI utility allows you to compare two *.json or *.yaml files and show the difference.
 Such system is used, for example, when outputting tests or when automatically tracking changes in configuration files.

 Minimal system requirements: